gpaphitis/CTF-Writeups/picoCTF/General Skills/Medium/Serpentine.md

 - Find he handling for option b in `main()`
 - Replace print statement with call to `print_flag()`
-- Run program and enter opiont b
+- Run program and enter option b